-- Develop knowledge of housing styles, roof designs, • and window styles and treatments. - Identify and create room color schemes. • - Design floor plans for individual living spaces. . - Create four to five accessory items for use in a home • environment. - Demonstrate skills learned by designing and • furnishing a teen's bedroom.
+- Develop knowledge of housing styles, roof designs, and window styles and treatments. - Identify and create room color schemes. - Design floor plans for individual living spaces. - Create four to five accessory items for use in a home environment - Demonstrate skills learned by designing and furnishing a teen's bedroom.

-No prior sewing experience required.
-Completion of this course satisfies 1/2 credit needed of the art/music requirements.
+Completion of this course satisfies 1/2 credit needed for the art/music requirements.

-Clothing Production 110 Grades 10, 11, 12
+Clothing Production 110 (0226) 1 Credit Grades 10, 11, 12 40 Weeks

 This course is for the students to build on the basic clothing construction learned in Middle School or the Junior High clothing and textile units.
-In the class, you will learn about more advance clothing construction You will then be able to relate these techniques. construction techniques to apparel design.
-This will provide you with experience in repairing and alter clothing for yourself or a client.
+In the class, you will learn about more advanced clothing construction techniques.
+You will then be able to relate these construction techniques to apparel design.
+This will provide you with experience in repairing and altering clothing for yourself or a client.
 This course also offers the opportunity to receive 3 Credits through Cazenovia College.

-- View patterns, fabric, construction techniques and equipment. - Practice and develop construction skills and • techniques. - Create upcycled textile products. - Develop textile construction skills various fabrics. • - Investigate textile crafts. - Identify classic style • - Demonstrate basic skills of pattern selection, • alteration and layout - Construct garments with woven & knit stretch • fabrics - Use construction skills and techniques to produce six • clothing items - Participate in the Cazenovia Fashion Show • - Explore the career opportunities related to clothing • construction - Develop an electronic portfolio
+- View patterns, fabric, construction techniques and equipment. - Practice and develop construction skills and techniques. - Create upcycled textile products. - Develop textile construction skills in various fabrics. - Investigate textile crafts. - Identify classic style - Demonstrate basic skills of pattern selection, alteration and layout - Construct garments with woven & knit stretch - Use construction skills and techniques to produce six clothing items - Participate in the Cazenovia Fashion Show - Explore the career opportunities related to clothing construction - Develop an electronic portfolio